Skip to Main Content

 This guide is designed to help you understand and find your own research metrics, and generate metrics reports from available tools.

-This guide presents the tools that are available to measure the quantitative and qualitative impact of researchers and research.
-Quantitative measures include citation-based metrics like h-index, citation counts, field-weighted citation impact, etc., and alternative metrics to track influence in non-academic fields like mentions from social media and government policies.
-Research impact can also be demonstrated qualitatively in terms of social and cultural applications and measures of esteem.
+This guide presents the tools available to track the quantitative influence of research publications.
+These quantitative measures include, but are not limited to, citation-based metrics like h-index, citation counts, field-weighted citation impact, etc., and alternative metrics to track influence in non-academic fields like mentions from social media and government policies.
+Research impact should also be demonstrated qualitatively in terms of economic, social and cultural applications and measures of esteem, there are some examples of these applications and measurements.

 We endorse the responsible use of these measures as one of a range of indicators of research quality.
-Researcher and research metrics can be used to support:
+Researcher and research metrics can be used to support the following activities under the instructions from relevant authorities

 • Applications for grant funding